openego/eDisGo/doc/usage_details.rst

 .. todo:: Add information on how to retrieve SimBEV and TracBEV data

-Here is a small examples on how to import electromobility data and apply a charging strategy to the charging processes.
+Here is a small example on how to import electromobility data and apply a charging strategy to the charging processes.

 .. code-block:: python